-- Product design
+- Product Design

-- Textile technology
+- Textile Technology

-- Food and nutrition
+- Food Preparation and Nutrition

 We aim to:

-- Combine practical skills with knowledge and understanding in order to design and manufacture quality products in a variety of scales of production
+- Combine practical skills with knowledge and understanding in order to design and manufacture quality products in a variety of scales of production;

-- Analyse and evaluate industrially manufactured products and production processes to develop an understanding of commercial practice
+- Analyse and evaluate industrially manufactured products and production processes to develop an understanding of commercial practice;

-- Develop and demonstrate a wide range of graphical presentation, and practical techniques, develop strategies for developing ideas, planning and producing products
+- Develop and demonstrate a wide range of graphical presentation, and practical techniques, develop strategies for developing ideas, planning and producing products;

-- Consider how past and present design and technology, relevant to a designing and making context, affects society
+- Consider how past and present design and technology, relevant to a designing and making context, affects society;

-- Recognise the moral, cultural and environmental issues inherent in design and technology
+- Recognise the moral, cultural and environmental issues inherent in design and technology;

 Staff and facilities

-Pupils start the course by learning about the basic classification of materials and then take part in a “design and make” project in which they construct a hanging mobile from softwood and MDF.
-This teaches them to use basic hand tools and also some simple machine tools such as pillar drills, fret saws and vertical belt sanders.
+Pupils are introduced to a wide range of materials and processes during the First Year.
+They start the course by learning about Health and Safety within the workshop and the basic classification of materials.
+For their first DT project they will they construct a hanging mobile from softwood and MDF.
+This teaches them to use basic hand tools and a range of machine tools such as pillar drills, fret saws, coping saws, bobbin sanders and vertical belt sanders.